Junior Fair Rules

 2. Premiums may be withheld from exhibitors who do not comply with the barn rules set forth for the department in which they are exhibiting or Junior Fair Animal Rules, may forgo the ability to exhibit the following year.
 The process to enforce barn rules will be as follows:

 A. Superintendent will corroborate with someone else (another superintendent, another parent, etc.) to assess the situation.

 B. The exhibitor will be contacted (announce to come to the barn, call, etc.) to bring the situation to their attention.

 C. If necessary, discuss the situation with the parent(s) and the exhibitor.
 If unable to reach parent(s), contact the club leader or chapter advisor.

 D. If the verbal notice is not effective, a written warning will be given to the exhibitor with a copy to the parent(s) and a copy kept on file.

-E. If the situation is not corrected within the time indicated in the written warning, the animals may be removed and the premium will be withheld from the exhibitor.
+E. If the situation is not corrected within the time indicated in the written warning, the exhibitor may be asked to remove their animal(s).

 F. Update a UW-Extension and/or Fair Board Representative of the situation.